-Speaker's view, aspect, time of the event, etc. are captured by Attribute Labels (ALs).
-For instance, in the above example, the attribute @entry denotes the main predicate of the sentence, @present the present tense and @pl the plural number.
+c.
+Speaker's view, aspect, time of the event, etc. are captured by Attribute Labels.
+For instance, in (1), the attribute @entry denotes the main predicate of the sentence, @present the present tense and @pl the plural number.

 The total number of relations in the UNL is currently 41.
-All these relations are binary and are expressed as $rel(UW_1, UW_2)$, where UW_1 and UW_2 are universal words or compound UW labels.
-A compound UW is a set of binary relations grouped together and regarded as one Universal Word.
+All these relations are binary and are expressed as $rel(UW_1, UW_2)$, where UW_1 and UW_2 are UWs or compound UW labels.
+A compound UW is a set of binary relations grouped together and regarded as one UW.
 UWs are made up of a character string (usually an English-language word) followed by a list of restrictions.
-When used in UNL expressions, a list of attributes and often an instance ID follow these UWs.
+When used in UNL expressions, a list of attributes and often an instance ID follow these Uws.